 Solar Design Software

-Whether you’re installing PV solar panels on a 50,000 square foot commercial roof, or lining a cornfield with solar, the design is critical for maximizing energy production and cost savings.
+Commercial solar projects can be complicated and as a result, expensive.
+Whether you’re installing PV solar panels on a 50,000 square foot commercial roof, or lining a cornfield with solar, coming up with a proper, efficient design is critical for maximizing energy production and cost savings.

 SunDAT is a solar design software geared toward helping installation companies maximize PV layouts on the most complex boundaries.

-It provides automated module layout to optimize space, including the placing of roads or aisles, regardless of site obstructions and topography.
+The platform is capable of producing module layouts with optimal space utilization and automatically placed roads or aisles, regardless of site obstructions and topography.

-SunDAT can be used for all kinds and sizes of commercial solar projects, from a 1MW parking canopy to a 150MW utility-scale ground mount.
+SunDAT can be used for all types and sizes of commercial solar projects, from a 1MW parking canopy to a 150MW utility-scale ground mount.

-HelioScope is a product by Folsom Labs that integrates power simulation engineering, advanced algorithms, and graphics to help commercial solar companies improve their PV solar design speeds by up to 10x.
+HelioScope is a product by Folsom Labs that integrates power simulation engineering, advanced algorithms, graphics, and computer vision to help commercial solar companies with designing, engineering, and selling solar arrays.

-PVsyst allows users to follow a simple, three-step process when designing PV solar projects: Just set your desired power or project area, then choose the PV module and inverter from PVsyst’s internal database and the solar design software will generate a proposed solar configuration that serves as a preliminary simulation.
+PVsyst lets users follow a simple process to create preliminary solar system designs.
+Just set your desired power or project area, then choose the PV module and inverter from PVsyst’s internal database, and the platform generates a proposed solar configuration that can be used for simulations.

 Solar Proposal Software